 Where you would sue is if there was property damage that wasn’t addressed by insurance, for example, if you missed work or your injuries resulted in additional medical costs.
 Extensive property damage, lost income, or medical bills that go uncovered all fall under the category of tangible losses.
 That means you can measure them with a monetary amount.
 These are also known as economic damages.

-You can also sue over intangible losses.
+You can also sue for intangible losses.
 This includes pain and suffering and reduced quality of life.
 If the result of the accident had a heavy emotional or physical toll on your well-being, these would count as intangible losses.
 These are non-economic because they can’t be measured directly with a monetary amount.
 A lawsuit involving them would still name an amount, however.

 Proving Emotional Toll